 Popular options include:

-Many parents already own most of these items at home.
+Many parents already own most of these items at home, so it’s easier.

 Final Thoughts on Father’s Day Crafts With Toddlers